 Before carrying out any restoration treatment it is important to carry out a complete study of the case.

-- Second step: "Connection of the healing abutments".
-This second step is done after a healing period of between 3 and 4 months depending on whether it is the lower jaw (mandible) or the upper jaw.
-This period of time is essential for "osseointegration" to occur and the implants to be permanently attached to the bone.
-For this, a small intervention is carried out in which small metal extensions, called abutments, are connected to the dental implants.
+- The second step is carried out after a healing period of between 3 or 4 months, depending if the implants are fitted in the lower or upper jaw.
+This period is essential in order for osseointegration to occur, when the implants become permanently attached to the bone.
+At this point a small operation is carried out to connect sections called abutments to the dental implants.
 These are then used to attach the completed prosthesis in a later phase.
 During the osseointegration stage a temporary denture or bridge can be used, mainly for aesthetic reasons..

 - Once the gum has healed from the second surgical phase (more or less fifteen days), the Prosthetic Phase begins.
 A series of imprints of the mouth are taken, followed by between 1 to 4 visits to the dentist to evaluate the adjustment, functioning and appearance of the new teeth.

 - The new prosthesis will require regular care and check-ups in the same way as natural teeth, as although the new teeth will not suffer from caries, problems may occur at the point where they exit the gum.